601st Special Forces Group

 The General Moravec's 601st Special Forces Group or 601 SFG (601. skupina speciálních sil generála Moravce or 601.
 SkSS) is a special forces unit of the Czech Armed Forces.
 It was officially created in 2003, the product of reorganizations in the Military of the Czech Republic in that year.
-However, it has roots that go back as far as 1952 when it was a paratroop brigade.
+However, it has roots that go back as far as 1952 when it was a paratrooper brigade.

 History

-The 601 SFG finds its roots in a paratroop brigade created in 1952.
-This unit was based in Prešov, Slovakia, but in 1960 it was relocated to Prostějov and the unit joined the 22nd Paratroop Brigade, which was based in Prostějov.
+The 601 SFG finds its roots in a paratrooper brigade created in 1952.
+This unit was based in Prešov, Slovakia, but in 1960 it was relocated to Prostějov and the unit joined the 22nd Paratrooper Brigade, which was based in Prostějov.
 Until 1969 the members of the units were trained according to Soviet military doctrine, training mass parachute operations, defending points of military interest until the arrival of main ground forces.
 From 1970 to 1988, the unit began to focus on the training of small reconnaissance groups, which were to be inserted to the rear of an enemy to carry out diversionary and reconnaissance missions.